 During adolescence, your child is going through a lot of social and emotional changes, as well as physical changes.
 If you and your partner separate, the ups and downs of being a teenager can get mixed up with your child’s feelings about your separation.

-- not wanting to be around family members and not cooperating with family routines, shutting herself in her bedroom for long periods, or spending more time online or on computer games
+- not wanting to be around family members and not cooperating with family routines, shutting herself in her bedroom for long periods, or spending more time online

 - problems at school or with schoolwork

 - sleep problems, or eating problems like binge eating or loss of appetite

 - losing interest in activities she usually enjoys or having problems with friends or peer groups